XeniaMeraki/XeniaMeraki.com/content/_index.md

 go_to_top = true
 +++
 # <p style="text-align: center;"><span style="color: #a6e3a1;">Xenia Meraki</span></p>
-> My web prescence and this website are 18+ past this first page.
+> My web presence and this website are 18+ past this first page.
 I expect and depend on most people I interact with being adults.
 Please leave if you are a minor.
 By proceeding past this title page or clicking on any links you agree you are over the age of 18

 Heya hiya!
 I’m a trans woman and general online creator.
 I’m a vtuber, fantasy fiction writer, containerfile smith, and musician.
 I love tech nerdery and art and artists.
 I’m a communist/progressive/leftist.
 I’m pan, and I have a great many mental differences, including autism and ADHD.